 In these situations, USEPA relies on recommendations provided in Guidelines for Carcinogenic Risk Assessment (USEPA 2005a) and defaults to a linear low-dose extrapolation model for evaluating potential cancer risks.

 A couple of important points concerning the nonhepatic livers noted in rats (nasal, kidney, mammary, subcutis fibroma, and peritoneal mesotheliomas) are briefly mentioned here.
 As previously described, the rat nasal epithelial tumors show a constellation of noncancer toxicity responses that support a threshold key event/MOA explanation as well as a dose response arising from a high-dose outcome following saturation of 1,4-dioxane metabolism.
-As shown in Figure 7 of Appendix C, these non-liver tumor types occur at dosages slightly below or slightly greater than doses required to cause liver tumors; the dosages causing tumors generally exceed 1,4-dioxane’s metabolic saturation.
+These non-liver tumor types occur at dosages slightly below or slightly greater than doses required to cause liver tumors; the dosages causing tumors generally exceed 1,4-dioxane’s metabolic saturation.
 For example, the benchmark dose estimates for these tumors, from which a linear extrapolation or uncertainty factors would be applied, are roughly in the same range.
 USEPA’s BMDL modeling of the (Kano et al. 2009) drinking water study reported the following BMDL10 values for nasal, liver, peritoneal mesothelioma, and subcutis fibroma in male rats: 242, 28.3, 35.4, and 85 mg/kg/day.
 The BMDL10 modeling of the combined Kano et al. 2009 male rat tumors was 17.8 mg/kg/day.
 It is notable that Zymbal gland tumors occur in a unique gland found in rodents that humans do not possess.
 Mammary and kidney cancer are inconsistently elevated and only slightly so across the rat cancer bioassays.
 Both the peritoneal mesothelioma and subcutis fibroma tumors are relatively common in rats and are likely to be prone to chemically induced tumor promotion versus being relatively rare in humans (see Boorman’s Pathology 2018; Zwicker et al. 1992; Blackshear et al. 2014).
 Therefore, growing evidence suggests that of the rodent tumors relevant to human health, the same sequelae t are following 1,4-dioxane exposure levels that surpass the metabolic threshold, suggesting a similar MOA.
-See Appendix C for more detailed discussion.

 5.3 Ecological Exposure and Toxicity